-When you’re going through a tough time, you feel like you want to curl up and hide — and you might unconsciously be doing just that, closing up your arms, hunching your shoulders and dipping your head down.
+When you’re going through a time of stress, you feel like you want to curl up and hide — and you might unconsciously be doing just that, closing up your arms, hunching your shoulders and dipping your head down.
 This postural alteration constricts both your breathing and your blood flow and creates tightness in your front body.

 Simultaneously increase oxygen uptake and spark happiness by moving your body in the opposite direction, opening your chest and shoulders, and releasing the intercostal muscles between your ribs to expand your heart space and alleviate tightness and stress.

-Take 10 to 15 minutes to perform this self-care routine one time through first thing in the morning or in the afternoon for an energy boost.
+Take 10 to 15 minutes to perform this self-care routine one time through first thing in the morning or in the afternoon for an energy boost or stress relief.
 Do the moves in order and transition from one to the other smoothly, relaxing and focusing on your breathing.
-Perform another round of the supine spinal twist on both sides at the very end and you’ll be ready to face the world.
+Perform another round of the supine spinal twist on both sides at the very end and you’ll be ready to face the world — stress free.

 Unblock Your Heart